surifirstpin/biplus_documentation/docs/How to browse reports.md

 **3.** Click on **Delete Icon** to delete the report.

-> Note : The circle is used to display whether the report is saved under Public ( Green), Private (Grey) or shared (Orange) privacy settings.
+> Note : The circle indicator is used to display whether the report is saved under Public ( Green), Private (Grey) or shared (Orange) privacy settings.

 **4.** To create a new tag click on **Add Tag** button.